ProjectionistFM/RCT_Music/README.md

 - [pixabay](https://pixabay.com/service/license-summary/)
 - [musopen](https://musopen.org/music/)

-A track list accompanies each style should you like to support the composers directly.
+A track list accompanies each style should you like to support the musicians directly.